A historical town, Linlithgow perfectly blends old and new offering visitors an array of wonderful sights, events and shopping and dining.

 You can now plan your journey before you arrive with the interactive Linlithgow Visitor Guide!
 Should you like a paper copy when you arrive, they are available at various venues throughout the town.

 A lively community, Linlithgow plays host to a variety of popular events throughout the year.

-June sees the Linlithgow Marches, a civic procession of local dignitaries through the town centre.
+June sees the Linlithgiw marches, a civic procession of local dignitaries through the town centre.
 Scotch Hop is a fantastic, fun Scottish dancing event for all ages which takes place on several dates in July and August outdoors in the forecourt of Linlithgow Palace.
-The fantastic Party @ The Palace takes place over a weekend in August and offers 2 days of music and fun for all the family.
-Linlithgow's Classic Car Day takes place later summer and spectators can enjoy getting up close to some beautiful sporting motors.
-The Linlithgow Folk Festival which takes place in September is enjoyed by lovers of folk music.
-November marks the ever popular, magical children’s Advent Fayre which leads us up to Christmas.
+The fantastic Party @ the palace takes place over a weekend in August and offers 2 days of music and fun for all the family.
+Linlithgow's Classic car day takes place later summer and spectators can enjoy getting up close to some beautiful sporting motors.
+The Linlithgow folk festival which takes place in September is enjoyed by lovers of folk music.
+November marks the ever popular, magical children’s Advent fayre which leads us up to Christmas.